With food insecurity expected to increase, deadline for assistance extended

 To further help ensure that children from low-income families remain well fed over the summer, schools across the state are set to shift to the USDA’s Summer Food Service Program, which provides millions of meals and snacks to students during the summer.

 In March, schools and community organizations began implementing a version of the Summer Food Service Program as an emergency response to the COVID pandemic.
-Locally, the Faribault and Northfield School districts provided breakfast and lunch for children.
+Locally, the Tri-City United School district provided breakfast and lunch for children.

-Lunch and breakfast were made available for Faribault locations at seven strategically placed locations throughout the city, while Northfield had meals at three locations in the city as well as four meal distribution bus routes covering 14 stops for 15 minutes each.

-Although the two districts are close geographically, they have dramatic socioeconomic differences.
-With just 26% of students eligible to receive free or reduced price lunches, Northfield is well below the statewide average of 37%.
-By contrast, more than 60% of Faribault students are eligible for free or reduced-price lunches.
-Just one Minnesota county, Mahnomen, which sits entirely within the White Earth Reservation, has a higher rate of students receiving free or reduced-price lunches.
+The district has been offering meal packs twice a week.
+On Mondays, two breakfast packs and two lunch packs are provided, and on Wednesdays three breakfast packs and three lunch packs are provided.

 Between March 18 and June 10, more than 20 million meals were provided for children in need through the program, according to a DHS press release.
 In keeping with social distancing guidelines, meals were provided “grab and go” style locally.